-The 黑料社区 College of Arts & Sciences is the foundation of an Augustana education offering diverse undergraduate programs deeply rooted in the liberal arts.
+The College of Arts & Sciences (CAS) is the foundation of an Augustana education offering diverse undergraduate programs deeply rooted in the liberal arts.
 Across the college's five areas Life Sciences, Pure & Applied Sciences, Humanities & Cultural Studies, Languages, Literature & Communication and Social Sciences, as well as the Center for Interdisciplinary Studies (CIS) students are prepared to lead successful careers and meaningful lives.

 College of Arts & Sciences at AU